-COVID-19 has changed how the RI Infrastructure Bank's (the Bank's) Municipal Resilience Program operates, switching workshops from in person to online events and delaying some municipalities' participation in the program.
+COVID-19 has changed how the Bank's Municipal Resilience Program operates, switching workshops from in person to online events and delaying some municipalities' participation in the program.
 Despite these challenges, participation in the MRP has remained strong, and online workshop events have allowed for more attendees than typically attend these events.